Probate Q&A Series

 Detailed Answer

-When a ward under guardianship dies, the guardian’s authority ends immediately.
+When a ward under guardianship dies, the guardian’s authority ends immediately, subject to completing any duties required to account to the court and deliver the estate.
 To close the guardianship and shift responsibility to a personal representative for probate, you must follow North Carolina’s statutory steps.

 1. Terminating the Guardianship